shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- start with the pitch relationships (remove key sig, accidentals, etc). but also talk about time:
+  - in L9 the notes arrange pitch on the staff, but time is represented in the lines themselves, and pulse dots.
+  - then in L27, time transitions from the staff into the note symbols themselves.
+  - so in L9, a bass note that falls in between beats is notated between dots.
+  - and this is still abstracted from clock time, or a piano roll, because the dots represent pulse, which can speed up and slow down, and these dots are regularly spaced.
+  - music notation is always, inherently a kind of relative time, not clock time. that may be its most important significant temporal difference from a piano roll. it's why scrolling notations have to speed up and slow down to match with clock time.

 - There's no explicit sequence for the notation system--it's embedded across the other threads:
   - Staff is introduced in Lesson 9 - Notes In Time (Playing & Vocab)
   - used (and developed?) in Lesson 10 - Changes (Chord & Key)